Kalyanesree/Module-7/Recursion-Palindrome Checker Using Recursion.md

-# Recursion:Palindrome Checker Using Recursion in Python
+# EX 7 (B) Recursion:Palindrome Checker Using Recursion in Python

 ## AIM:
 To write a Python program to check whether a given string is a **palindrome** using **recursion**.